What have you been doing since your last job?

 Employers will always look to appoint somebody with a positive attitude – somebody who will add energy to a team and look for creative solutions to problems, a person who will develop good relationships with clients and customers…..in essence a person who is passionate about their role cares about the future of the company.

-Sure, you may want to reply that since your last position you’ve been searching high and low for new positions, but, you must be careful not to show frustration with your job search.
-Instead, you might indicate that you have been selective in the types of roles you have applied to and want to ensure that your skill set closely fits the employer’s requirements.
+Explaining that your job search has been very targeted can also buy you time.
+You might indicate that you have been selective in the types of roles and companies you’ve applied.
+You want to find the right cultural fit and to ensure your skill set closely fits the employer’s requirements.
 By doing this, you will reassure the interviewer that you have a specific interest in their role and would be committed to the company.
-You need to get the message across that you are interested in “this job”, and not just in any old job!
+You need to get the message across that you are interested in “this job”, and not just in any old job.

 Contracting